masterDev07/BelBedu9/README.md

 8. **Install Fonts in the Local Directory**:
    - Place your desired fonts in the `~/.local/share/fonts` directory.
-All fonts in accessories/fontsGratisbelBedu9.tar.gz [Font BelBedu9](accessories/fontsGratisbelBedu9.tar.gz).
+All fonts in accessories/fontsGratisBelBedu9.tar.gz [Font Bel Bedu9](accessories/fontsGratisBelBedu9.tar.gz).
 This will ensure they display correctly according to your font configuration. 🖋️

 9. **Configure XFCE Desktop Environment**: